Skeptical US lawmakers grill TikTok CEO over safety, content

 ByteDance admitted in December that it fired four employees last summer who accessed data on two journalists and people connected to them while attempting to uncover the source of a leaked report about the company.

-Chew pushed back against the idea that TikTok's ownership was an issue.
+"Ownership is not at the core of addressing these concerns,” Chew said.

-“Trust is about actions we take," Chew said.
-"Ownership is not at the core of addressing these concerns.”
+China has also said it would oppose any U.S. attempts to force ByteDance to sell the app.

 In one of the most dramatic moments, Republican Rep. Kat Cammack played a TikTok video that showed a shooting gun with a caption that included the House committee holding the hearing, with the exact date before it was formally announced.